 - A Sexual Harassment Complaint Process describing the steps to be followed for reporting and handling complaints has not yet been established.
 Because sexual harassment and gender discrimination may involve a wide range of behaviors, the way in which a given case is best handled will vary.

 - The highest possible degree of confidentiality shall be maintained regarding all allegations, inquiries and investigations and all persons involved.

 - No action will be taken without the permission of the victim.

 - lack of motivation and difficulties in setting priorities and decision-making;

 - stress, depression and overload caused by excessive demands;

 - seeking professional help.

 The Center for Academic Advising and Psychological Counseling provides confidential individual counseling and support, training and workshops.
 The staff includes licensed psychological psychotherapists as well as counseling psychologists in training.
 The counselor takes reasonable steps to establish and maintain the confidentiality of information arising from service delivery.

 Contact Counseling and Psychological Services for further information.

-For its own postdoctoral fellows as well as doctoral candidates of its member programs, the DRS also offers the opportunity for a first professional conflict coaching session at reduced cost (30,-€ contribution toward expenses).
+For its DRS postdoctoral fellows as well as other doctoral candidates, DRS also offers the opportunity for a first professional conflict coaching session at reduced cost (30,-€ contribution toward expenses).
+Priority is given to members of DRS doctoral programs.
 To make use of this service, please send a request to firstname.lastname@example.org with the subject "conflict coaching" and briefly outline the kind of conflict (supervision, publication, teaching, or the like) you are experiencing.
 The DRS will then connect you with our professional conflict coach.